Dakota Zoo: Animals

 Ungulates are mostly housed in the southern part of the zoo in large, open enclosures.
 Animals in this area include goats, pigs, miniature horses, miniature donkeys, Highland cattle, bison, pronghorn, Przewalski's horse, Bactrian camel, Dall sheep, bighorn sheep, mountain goats, moose, reindeer, longhorn cattle, Clydesdale horses, and elk.
 Llama, mouflon, and aoudad are in the northeast section of the zoo.

 Predators are housed in the northern part of the zoo, and include tigers, snow leopards, wolves, bears, Canada lynx, bobcats, cougars, coyotes, foxes, badgers, and servals.

-Birds are housed in a variety of smaller enclosures and aviaries, mostly in the center of the zoo, and include eagles, emus, many South American birds, turkey vultures, wild turkeys, owls, and various water birds.
+Birds are housed in a variety of smaller enclosures and aviaries, mostly in the center of the zoo, and include eagles, emus, many South American birds, turkey vultures, wild turkeys, owls, penguins, and various water birds.

-Monkeys are mostly housed in the Monkey Barn near the center of the zoo, and include cotton-top tamarins, Goeldi’s monkey, golden-headed lion tamarin, pygmy marmoset, red ruffed lemurs, squirrel monkeys, white-fronted marmosets.
-Spider monkey are in their own outdoor enclosure.
+Monkeys are mostly housed in the Monkey Barn near the center of the zoo and include cotton-top tamarins, Goeldi’s monkey, golden-headed lion tamarin, pygmy marmoset, red ruffed lemurs, squirrel monkeys, white-fronted marmosets, and spider monkeys.

 The zoo also includes an exhibit of reptiles and small mammals, a butterfly house, a prairie dog town, and a monkey barn.

 Facilities

-The Bismarck Tribune Discovery Center is just inside the zoo from the entrance gate.
+The Bismarck Tribune Discovery Center is inside the zoo from the entrance gate, and contains reptiles, small mammals, fish, a honeybee colony, and educational areas for children.
+The zoo also features a gift shop, concession stand, ice cream parlor, two playgrounds, and a petting zoo.
+Two trains are used to provide tours of the zoo.

 Conservation

 The zoo participates in the AZA Species Survival Plan (SSP).

+In 2013, the Dakota Zoo created a Conservation Fund, with 50¢ from each admission and $5 from each membership being added to the fund.
+The Fund has contributed over $250,000 to various conservation efforts, including 16 Species Survival Plans, 9 Population Management Plans, and the AZA Conservation Grants Fund.

+The Zoo operates a Raptor Rehabilitation program, assisting an average of 40 to 60 injured and orphaned birds of prey each year.

+Clyde the Bear

+The Dakota Zoo was home to Clyde, the largest captive Kodiak brown bear ever recorded.
+Clyde was believed to have been born in January 1965.
+The Federal government originally studied Clyde as a research animal to determine the effect of the radioactive isotope Strontium-90 on wildlife.
+He was 180 pounds (81 kilograms), still a cub, when brought to Bismarck later that year.
+He grew to weigh in excess of 2,130 pounds (960 kilograms), stood over 9 feet tall (2.7 meters), and lived until 1987.

+The Bismarck Tribune Discovery Center features a 1:1 scale wood carving of Clyde, created by artist Dave Ely.